 - Oppose efforts to repeal or reduce the BET credit against the BPT.

 PRIORITY: BIA supports efforts that increase the availability and affordability of housing for working people.
 Positions include:

 - Support practical and reasonable efforts that increase affordable housing stock in New Hampshire.

-- Oppose any efforts to roll back or repeal core principles of workforce housing legislation, accessory dwelling unit legislation and the establishment of a statewide administrative housing appeals board.
+- Oppose any efforts to roll back or repeal core principles of workforce housing legislation, accessory dwelling unit legislation and the statewide administrative Housing Appeals Board.

-- Advocate for adequate investment in New Hampshire’s road and bridge network as well as consideration of long-term mass transit alternatives.
+- Advocate for adequate and equitable investment in New Hampshire’s air, road and bridge network as well as improved local public transit opportunities.

 - Oppose diversion of constitutionally protected highway fund revenue for non-highway, non-bridge-related programs.